 You can take advantage of the Child Tax Credit when filing your US expat taxes.
 In the past, the Child Tax Credit allowed parents to receive up to $2,000 credit on their taxes for each dependent child under 17.
-However, the Child Tax Credit has been expanded under the terms of the American Rescue Plan temporarily for Tax Year 2021.
+However, the Child Tax Credit was expanded under the terms of the American Rescue Plan temporarily for Tax Year 2021.

-With this new plan, families will issue periodic payments for them to receive an advanced check from the IRS.
-It will be for up to half of the tax credit amount throughout the second half of 2021 (July to December).
-The IRS has to still confirm, however most likely these advance payments will only be available to those who have a residence in the United States.
+With this new plan, families received periodic payments as an advanced check from the IRS for up to half of the tax credit amount throughout the second half of 2021 (July to December).

 Additionally, if you’ve lived in the United States for at least half of the year, the $2,500 minimum income requirement has been removed.
 Now, the sum is completely refundable!

 3. Qualify for Foreign Housing Exclusion Benefit

 The Foreign Housing Exclusion is an incredible benefit that helps save on US expat taxes for an American family.
 US citizens living abroad can deduct some excess housing expenses paid by their employer from more than 16% of the Foreign Earned Income Exclusion amount for that particular year.